ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 >
 ```

-===Allocate Initial Ethers to the Accounts===
+### Allocate Initial Ethers to the Accounts

-To allocate initial ethers to the accounts, the genesis block (which is inside CustomGenesis.json) should be modified as below:
+To allocate initial ethers to the accounts, the genesis block (which is inside `CustomGenesis.json`) should be modified as below:

 ``` js
 {